anharathoi/fixture_app_ruby/readme.md

 - The rounds are set one week apart from each other
 - All the games are set on either Saturday or Sunday
 - The home teams are diplayed in green and the away teams in blue

+### Available Functions
+- get_info_on_club(fixture): if the fixture is passed in this function asks for your favourite team and displays only the games they are playing in the tournament